Wakeupbuddy/amodalAPI/README.md

 2. run the segmentation evaluation.
   * ```bash eval.sh```

   It measures amodal segment proposal quality using average recall.
-Please see details in table 3a and section 5.1 from [the paper] (https://arxiv.org/abs/1509.01329).
+Please see details in table 3a and section 5.1 from [the paper](https://arxiv.org/abs/1509.01329).

 ## annotation tool